NoeltHS/Test/guides/admin-guide.md

 ### Anti-Exploit
 {: .text-red-300 }
-As mentioned at the start of this document, TSA features a built-in anti-exploit system, which keeps out exploiters.
+TSA features a built-in anti-exploit system, which keeps out exploiters.
 The anti-exploit system automatically permanently bans or kicks depending on the severity.

 * All detected exploits can be viewed with the :exploitlogs command.
 Please do not stay under the impression that :exploitlogs will show exploiters who are currently in the server and show what they are doing.
 The system cannot detect everything and only logs when an exploiter is automatically banned.
 * If a player appears in :exploitlogs, there is no need to request in-game assistance, as the exploiter has more than likely been banned by TSA's anti-exploit.
 If an exploiter is present, contact an available HR, attempt to gather sufficient evidence, and open a ticket.